This post may contain affiliate links. Please read our disclosure policy.

 Crock Pot Creamy Lemon Chicken Breasts

-If you make my Slow Cooker Country Style Ribs recipe, please leave a comment below and let me know how you liked it!
+If you make this Slow Cooker Country Style Ribs recipe, please leave a comment below and let me know how you liked it!

 - 3 lbs Country Style Pork Ribs (bone-in or boneless)